rafa-rodriguess/ny_weather_impact_crash_uber_taxi/README.md

 Saves the file to "Data Storage" in parquet format.
 The biggest challenge here (besides getting all the AWS environment running) was to deal with the different Date/Time types.
 In fact, every data source had one different date/time format.. some even 2!
 Therefore, every transformation was tailor made for the specific data source.
-I couldnt ignore that, since my relational key is Date and hour.
+I couldn’t ignore that, since my relational key is Date and hour.

 **Related functions:** *dataTransformation; dataPrepYellowCabDF; dataPrepGreenCabDF; dataPrepUber; dataPrepWeather; dataPrepCrash; saveDFtoParquetS3; mergeDataFrames*

 ### Data Quality and Data Cleansing
-Executes dataquality on the datasets
+Executes data quality on the datasets

-**1** - Every ilegal caracter is stript off from the field name preventing error saving the file. (function dataQuality)
+**1** - EEvery illegal character is strip off from the field name preventing error saving the file. (function dataQuality)

 **2** - Assures that there are no duplicated rows by comparing numbers of rows before and after join operation. (function dataTransformation)